FIX: An error occurred while updating Counter-Strike

 - Click Downloads on the left of the Settings window.

-- Then select an alternative region on the Download Region drop-down menu.
+- Select an alternative region on the Download Region drop-down menu.

 - Press the OK button to close the window.